bhatiashaurya/ShauryaBhatia/README.md

-# 🌟 Welcome to Shaurya Bhatia's GitHub 🌟
+#  Welcome to Shaurya Bhatia's GitHub 🌟

-Hi there! 👋 I'm **Shaurya Bhatia**, a passionate **Computer Science student** and aspiring tech enthusiast.
-Here, you'll find a collection of my projects, assignments, and explorations in software development, data science, and beyond. 🚀
+ I'm **Shaurya Bhatia**, a passionate **Computer Engineering student** and aspiring tech enthusiast.
+Here, you'll find a collection of my projects, assignments, and explorations in software development, data science, and beyond.

 ---